 - Be honest with each other.
 How will it work?
 What has to be done to make it work?
 Will it ever work?

 - Don’t just give shares to family members without considering how and in what circumstances it may be necessary to seek their return.
-Shares once given generally cannot be taken back.
+Once shares have been given, generally they cannot be taken back.
 Consider legal advice and having a shareholders agreement.

 - Don’t be led solely by tax considerations.